CiscoSecurity/amp-05-health-checker-windows/README.md

 ### Recommend Exclusions

 Click to recommend Cisco Maintained Exclusions lists based on processes seen on the endpoint.
 The lists are currently provided by a hard-coded json.
-An API call for Cisco Maintained Exclusion details is on the roadmap so this will be used once available.
+Once an API call for Cisco Maintained Exclusion details is available, this will be updated.

 ### Log Level

-The log level buttons allow you to select the logging level for the AMP Health Checker tool.
-It does not change the log level on the AMP Connector!
-If you run into an issue with the Health Checker tool, please put the tool in DEBUG, reproduce the issue, and provide the AMP diagnostic file and Health Checker logs for analysis.
+The log level buttons allow you to select the logging level for the SE Health Checker tool.
+It does not change the log level on the SE Connector!
+If you run into an issue with the Health Checker tool, please put the tool in DEBUG, reproduce the issue, and provide the SE diagnostic file and Health Checker logs for analysis.

 ### Region